onzfonz/comp227/src/content/7/en/part7c.md

 }
 ```

-Let's create a few more components for styling that application which will be styled versions of *`div`* elements:
+Let's create a few more components for styling this application which will be styled versions of *`div`* elements:

 ```js
 const Page = styled.div`